Meme1079/PsychWiki/PsychWiki_Source/Haxe Script API/Object Functions.md

 Sets the given object's order position with a new order position value.

 - `object` - The given object to insert a new order position.
-- `pos` - An optional parameter, the new order position set to, leavt it blank to inser in each object normally; Default value: `-1`.
+- `pos` - An optional parameter, the new order position set to, leave it blank to insert in each object normally; Default value: `-1`.

 ### remove(object:FlxBasic):Void
 Removes the given object from the game.